 Agreeably less interesting to look at, HipChat’s easier to read and more familiar design takes less time to get used to, and access the options you need – even if there are less of them.
 Customization might not be HipChat’s strong point, but a pretty design doesn’t necessarily make software better.
 When you boil away the fat and compare the features provided and pricing plans available, HipChat just makes a lot more sense.

-If you want to learn even more about which team collaboration platform would work best for you and your team, check out our Slack Reviews or HipChat Reviews to submit your own or read each providers review.
+If you want to learn even more about which team collaboration platform would work best for you and your team, check out our other head to heads such as Slack vs Teams, or Slack vs Glip.
+You can also check out Slack Reviews or HipChat Reviews to submit your own or read each providers review.